Acquired Brain Injury: Understanding the Causes, Symptoms, and Treatments

 • Metabolic disorders

-Individuals may develop also an acquired brain injury due to anoxic (no oxygen) or hypoxic (low oxygen) events such as airway obstruction, brain hemorrhage, drug abuse, and heart or kidney failure.
+Individuals may develop also an acquired brain injury due to anoxic (no oxygen) brain injury or hypoxic (low oxygen) brain injury events.
+These can occur due to airway obstruction, brain hemorrhage, drug abuse, and heart or kidney failure.
 Because an acquired brain injury can be caused by various factors, it’s important to obtain a proper diagnosis from a medical provider.

 Types of Acquired Brain Injury